CarlosVerdejo/FilmQueryProject/README.md

 "DatabaseAccessorObject.java" contains the methods that execute the searches on the database.
 The searches are made by first connecting to the SQL database, declaring a string that contains the SQL search statement, pre-compiling the search statement and executing the statement.
-The results are then used to create either "Film" or "Actor" Object and stored into an ArrayList as needed.
+The results are then used to create either a "Film" or "Actor" Object and then stored into an ArrayList as needed.

 # Technologies Used
 Java: DatabaseAccessor, PreparedStatements, Connection/DriverManager, ResultSet, Try Catch blocks, encapsulation, ArrayList, switches.